LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

 In case you want to use any secret keys in the YAML file, the same can be set by clicking on the *Secrets* button the dashboard.

 <img width="703" alt="pyunit_secrets_key_1" src="https://user-images.githubusercontent.com/1688653/152540968-90e4e8bc-3eb4-4259-856b-5e513cbd19b5.png">

+Now create *secrets* that you can use in the HyperTest YAML file.

 <img width="362" alt="pyunit_secrets_key_2" src="https://user-images.githubusercontent.com/1688653/152540977-436a8ba8-0ded-44db-8407-b3fb21b1f98d.png">